langleyfoxall/react-dynamic-data-table/README.md

 ### Mapping fields

-By default, React Dynamic Data Table create the table headers based on the field name with underscores replaced with spaces.
+By default, React Dynamic Data Table creates table headers based on the field name, with underscores replaced with spaces and each word's first letter converted to uppercase.
 You can override this behaviour with a field map.

 In the example below, you can render the `email` field as 'Email Address'.